HodaAlemi/ReactTypescriptExample/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It's a simple visualization app built with React and Typescript.
 For visualization charts, [amCharts library](https://www.amcharts.com/)

-**The project is still in WIP state, currently the charts values are hardcoded**
+**This project is still in WIP state, currently the charts' values are hardcoded, the code is in a runnable state**

 ## Available Scripts